One big news headline in June 2016 was the history-making decision of British voters to exit the European Union.

 Where Should I Register for VAT?

-Foreign businesses who are not yet registered for VAT with a MOSS should consider registering somewhere other than the UK at this point.
+Foreign businesses who are not yet registered for VAT with a OSS should consider registering somewhere other than the UK at this point.
 You have the other 27 EU member states as an option for now, including Ireland, for any businesses who may have thought to register in the UK in order to file with a country where English is the native language.

 What About My UK-Based Business?